nemanjam/nextjs-prisma-boilerplate/README.md

 ### DATABASE_URL Docker buildtime

-- wherever you replace getServerSideProps with getStaticProps it will read db buildtime and precompile page with data, you can switch getServerSideProps and getStaticProps to test
+- wherever you replace getServerSideProps with getStaticProps it will read db buildtime and precompile page with data from db, you can switch getServerSideProps and getStaticProps to test

+### Remote containers VS Code

 ---